isomerpages/ura-lkywcp/pages/glossary.md

 #### **A**

+- **Adaptive reuse**: refers to the process of repurposing an existing building or structure for a new function, while still preserving its historic, cultural, or architectural significance.
+This approach promotes sustainable development by reducing waste and preserving cultural heritage.
 - **Affordable/subsidised/low-cost housing**: refers to housing that is affordable to people with low to moderate incomes.
 Affordable housing may be subsidised by the government or provided by private developers at below-market rates.

 [Back to top](#directory)